Punjab Congress crisis: Navjot Singh Sidhu to meet CM Charanjit Singh Channi for talks today

 On Wednesday, Channi said that he spoke to Sidhu on the phone and told him that the Congress “believes in consultations”, NDTV reported.
 “If anyone has any objections to any appointment, then I am not rigid on that,” the chief minister said.
 “There is no ego tussle.”

-Earlier this year, the Punjab unit of the Congress was thrown into a crisis following a rift between Amarinder Singh and Sidhu, who had been demanding a more prominent role in the Congress.
+Earlier this year, the Punjab unit of the Congress was thrown into a crisis following a rift between former Chief Minister Amarinder Singh and Sidhu, who had been demanding a more prominent role in the Congress.

 On September 18, Singh resigned as the Punjab chief minister, saying that he “felt humiliated”.